West Virginia Court Records

 How to Expunge Criminal Records in West Virginia

 A petition for a misdemeanor may be filed in the Circuit Court in the county of conviction with Form SCA-C906.
 In West Virginia, a petitioner’s expungement may be sped up (W. Va.
-Code §61–11–26a) if the individual has a documented medical history of substance abuse and completes a substance abuse treatment or recovery program granted by the Secretary of the Department of Health and Human Resources.
-Also, graduates of an approved job readiness adult training course offered by the Department of Education are entitled to early expungement.
+Code §61 11–26a) if the individual has a documented medical history of substance abuse and completes a substance abuse treatment or recovery program granted by the Secretary of the Department of Health and Human Resources.
+Also, graduates of an approved job readiness adult training course offered by the Department of Education are eligible for early expungement.

 - Legal name (s) and all known aliases